-Going through all of theses analytics will leave you with some formed impressions.
-Along with the business and client insights, you will certainly have some suggestions like targeting women mostly or writing more content about a certain topic.
-Whatever you conclude, place it in the suggestions section with a detailed specification on why it’;s important and the data you relied on.
+Going through all of these analytics will leave you with some formed impressions, along with the business and client insights, you will certainly have some suggestions like targeting women mostly or writing more content about a certain topic.
+Whatever you conclude, place it in the suggestions section with a detailed specification on why it’s important and the data you relied on.

 Feel free to create as many additional tabs as needed and in case you're working on a big brand that targets different group of people, it’s better to use a whole new excel for each category so you can easily access and sort the information inside without having to go through 50 tabs.

-As you can notice, the excel has three column, the first one is for entering the keywords, the second is for the search volume and the other two columns CTR and referrals are for calculating your performance, but that is in the next steps.
+In the excel you have many tabs, one of them is for entering the keywords, the second is for the search volume and other columns like CTR and referrals are for calculating your performance, but that is in the next steps.

 Now, let’s pour some keywords!

-Using any of the available keyword research tools like Ubersuggest or Wordtracker, or the keyword tool.
-You can start collecting the relevant keywords based on your categorization.
-Start with general one keyword to figure out what people are searching for in your industry.
-You can also spy on your competitors and figure out the keywords they are ranking for using tools like Keyword discovery.
+Start with one general keyword to figure out what people are searching for in your industry, you can also spy on your competitors and figure out the keywords they are ranking for using tools like Keyword discovery.

-The above method of keyword research is only a suggestion and in case you have your own tools or methods feel free to use it.
-But bear in mind that categorization is a must so you can skip the hassle of so many unrelated keywords in the same tab.
+The above method of keyword research is only a suggestion and in case you have your own tools or methods feel free to use them, but bear in mind that categorization is a must so you can skip the hassle of so many unrelated keywords in the same tab.

 2. A clear idea of the topics and terms you need to consider while crafting your strategy.